 And how do we do that?

 This article will be an introduction to the concert of womenomics.
 And look at a few of the reasons why there is still the need to highlight the achievements of women.
-By showcasing some of the unique challenges women project managers face on a daily basis.
+By showcasing some of the unique challenges female project managers face on a daily basis.

 But we don’t want to end on a sad note.
 So we’ll also offer some advice and tips from real project managers for their female peers.
 All of this in hopes that one day, we can change the balance of power between men and women in the workplace.
 And make way for true gender equality.

-Womenomics - a definition
+Womenomics – A Definition

 The term womenomics corresponds to a female centric shift in business.